-Transects were walked across the northern portion of Erf 2103.
-Visibility was excellent.
-The soil was examined along the Piesang River, on both sides of the shallow tributary and in the large hole excavated into the upper deposits.
+Transects were walked across the northern portion of Erf 2103 (Figure 7).
+Visibility was excellent, as the low vegetation cover has been regularly browsed by horses and is very short.
+The soil was examined along the Piesang River, on both sides of the shallow tidal channel and in the large hole (Geotech) excavated into the upper deposits.
 The sand is grey and silty, presumably the result of previous flooding events.
-No evidence of any sub-surface cobbles or rocks could be seen.
+There is no evidence for any quartzite cobbles with the exception of the small heap found near the tributary and presumably relates to a dumping event.
+This heap of cobbles is further illustrated and described below.